EvoEpi/unix/README.md

 ```

 __Tab completion.__ The tab button can be used to complete file/directory names and do quick lookup of commands.

+## Pipe

+FILL IN FILL IN FILL IN FILL IN FILL IN FILL IN FILL IN

 ## Loops